-The Group's principal financial instruments comprise cash and cash equivalents and interest-bearing bank and other borrowings and bond payable.
+The Group's principal financial instruments comprise cash and cash equivalents and interest-bearing bank and other borrowings and bonds payable.
 The main purpose of these financial instruments is to finance the Group's operations.
-The Group has various other financial assets and liabilities such as available-for-sale investments, equity investment at fair value through profit or loss, accounts receivable, loan receivable, financial assets included in prepayments, deposits and other receivables, trade and bills payables and financial liabilities included in other payables and accruals, which arise directly from its operations.
+The Group has various other financial assets and liabilities such as financial assets at fair value through profit or loss, accounts receivable, loans receivable, financial assets included in prepayments, deposits and other receivables, trade payables and financial liabilities included in other payables and accruals, which arise directly from its operations.

-The main risks arising from the Group's financial instruments are interest rate risk, foreign currency risk, credit risk, liquidity risk and equity price risk.
+The main risks arising from the Group's financial instruments are foreign currency risk, credit risk, liquidity risk and equity price risk.
 The directors review and agree policies for managing each of these risks and they are summarised below: